pimvoeten/kafka-streams/readme.md

 ### Kafka

 We're setting up a 3 broker Kafka cluster.
+Topics are created with 30 partitions.

 ### Application

-We're also spinning up 3 instances of our kafka-streams app.
+We're also spinning up 5 instances of our kafka-streams app.

 ## What is does